For Women Scotland Ltd v The Scottish Ministers: Judicial review of devolved legislation

-As a result of this ruling, the statutory guidance to the Gender Representation on Public Boards (Scotland) Act 2018 was amended on 19 April 2022 to remove the previous definition of "woman", stating that "woman" was to be defined as per the Equality Act 2010.
-However, the guidance also stated that per the Gender Recognition Act 2004, people in possession of a full GRC were to be recognized by their "acquired gender" for the purposes of the Equality Act.
-This meant that trans women with a full GRC would be considered a "woman" under the Equality Act, and trans women without a GRC were excluded from the definition.
+As a result of this ruling, the statutory guidance to the Gender Representation on Public Boards (Scotland) Act 2018 was published on 19 April 2022 that stated that "woman" was simply to be defined as per the Equality Act 2010.
+However, the guidance also stated that per the Gender Recognition Act 2004, people in possession of a full GRC were to be recognised by their "acquired gender".